j-sm-n/jasmin.codes/_pages/about.md

 title: About
 ---

-## Hey there, the name's Jasmin (no 'e', please)

-I'm a Full-Stack Software Engineer currently working at Stitch Fix based out of Los Angeles, CA.

-Prior to being a SWE, I was a Project Manager for startups focused on Mobile Development and Marketing.
-I especially love working on bugs, addressing resiliency improvements to existing solutions and building better engineering cultures.

-You can view my résumé [here](jasmin_hudacsek_resume.pdf).

-In my spare time, I co-organize the [LA Devs Slack community](http://www.ladevs.org/) focused on connecting developers, designers, strategists and tech leaders in the Greater Los Angeles area.
+## About

+Hi there, I'm Jasmin Workman!
+I am a software developer in Denver, CO that specializes in Fullstack development.
+I, like many others, first fell in love with web development during the days of MySpace and when teaching yourself HTML and CSS was a necessary skill in order to impress all of your friends.
+This early affection for tinkering on the web eventually led me to want to work in tech full-time but I still have the same passion as I did when I was a kid to deliver delightful and useful user experiences with the code I write.

-I like collecting cooking recipes, planning trips around restaurants and bakeries I've been wanting to try, drinking summer drinks in the winter, and spoiling my dog [Noodles](https://www.instagram.com/noodypix/).
+Outside of work, I like collecting cooking recipes, planning trips around restaurants and bakeries I've been wanting to try, drinking summer drinks in the winter, and spoiling my dog Noodles.

-If you'd like to reach out to me, feel free to email me at jasmin at hudacsek dot com.
-You can also find me on [Twitter](https://twitter.com/j_sm_n), [DEV](https://dev.to/jsmn), [Github](https://github.com/j-sm-n) and [LinkedIn](https://www.linkedin.com/in/hudacsek/).
+### Resume
+You can view my résumé [here](jasmin_workman_resume.pdf).